The Reality of Hybrid IT for the Enterprise

 At Konekti, we know from talking to enterprises that hybrid IT is not only real but is often very difficult to design and operationalize the dual infrastructure (or more if multiple public clouds are involved).
 Finding and retaining the talent with experience in hybrid IT is challenging.
 How can you tackle these challenges in a way that doesn’t force enterprise IT architects and developers to become experts in the minutia of securely connecting workloads at potentially hundreds of diverse locations?
 Steering the design and management of networking and VPC infrastructural components are what we do best.

-If the challenges of hybrid IT are pain points for your organization, let’s strike up a conversation to see if our services would help you meet your IT objectives.
+If the challenges of hybrid IT are pain points for your organization, let’s strike up a conversation to see if our services will help you meet your IT objectives.